The York County School of Technology had its $24.5 million budget passed by all of its member districts.

 The $24.5 million mark represents a 1.7 percent increase in the contribution rate per participating district, said business manager Jon Boyer.

-The York Township-based vocational high school doesn't have taxing authority, so it mostly relies on its 14 participating districts -- every district in York County except Northern and West Shore -- to fund it.
+The York Township-based vocational high school doesn't have taxing authority, so it mostly relies on its 14 participating districts -- all of those in York County except for Northern and West Shore -- to fund it.

 York Tech expects to have about 1,560 students in the fall, about 40 more than this year.

 York City has by far the most students enrolled, with more than 450 students projected to be enrolled in the fall.